You will have the opportunity to act, voluntarily, his internships in different clubs in Barcelona.

 • Learn training techniques, which are currently a trend.

-Virtual classroom: The courses are taught entirely in online modality.
+Virtual classroom: The courses are taught entirely in online mode.
 They are carried out through our virtual campus that is accessed from the cover of our website, www.futbollab.com, through the Access to the Virtual Aula button.
 From there you can enter them, explanatory presentations, demonstrative videos, analysis of the teachers, tasks that are sending and correcting the teachers.

-Tutors: Teachers offer continuous tutoring, establishing telephone tutorials and/or by videoconference, explaining the doubts that will emerge.
+Tutors: Teachers offer continuous tutoring, establishing telephone tutorials and/or by videoconference, explaining the doubts that arise.
 They guide your training evolution throughout the course, depending on your profile and level of dedication or study schedule.
 As we have indicated, the agenda, the videos, articles, interviews with experts are part of your evolution in the course, so you will do periodic exercises that the teacher reviews to give you the clearest idea of the subject that is being worked on.

 This degree has the same validity outside of Spain, since it is a curricular title of studies, and covered by the Organic Law of Universities.
 Specific homologation or accreditation is not required, because universities have the ability to issue their own titles, as stated in article 2.g) of the Organic Law of Universities 6/2001.

 1. Introduction.
-Philosophy of training, competition, human being.
+Formation philosophy, competition, human being.

 • II.
 New trends in football training.

 • III.
-Tactical periodization.
-Brief ideas.
+Tactical periodization Brief ideas.

 • IV.
 Systemic methodology of "new model" training.